Formal Reasoning About Confidence and Automated Verification of Neural Networks: Abstract

 \section{Abstract}

-Robustness is a important problem in AI alignment and safety, with models such as neural networks being increasingly used in safety-critical systems.
-In the last decade, a large body of work has emerged on local robustness, i.e., checking if the decision of a neural network remains unchanged when the input is slightly perturbed.
-However, many of these approaches require specialized encoding and often ignore the confidence of a neural network on its output.
-In this paper, our goal is to build a generalized framework to specify and verify variants of robustness in neural network verification.
-We propose a specification framework using a simple grammar, which is flexible enough to capture most existing variants.
-This allows us to introduce new variants of robustness that take into account the confidence of the neural network in its outputs.
-Next, we develop a novel and powerful unified technique to verify all such variants in a homogeneous way, viz., by adding a few additional layers to the neural network.
-This enables us to use any state-of-the-art neural network verification tool, without having to tinker with the encoding within, while incurring an approximation error that we show is bounded.
-We perform an extensive experimental evaluation over a large suite of 8870 benchmarks having $138$M parameters in a largest network, and show that we are able to capture a wide set of robustness variants and outperform direct encoding approaches by a significant margin.
+In the last decade, a large body of work has emerged on robustness of neural networks, i.e., checking if the decision remains unchanged when the input is slightly perturbed.
+However, most of these approaches ignore the confidence of a neural network on its output.
+In this work, we aim to develop a generalized framework for formally reasoning about the confidence along with robustness in neural networks.
+We propose a simple yet expressive grammar that captures various confidence-based specifications.
+We develop a novel and unified technique to verify all instances of the grammar in a homogeneous way, viz., by adding a few additional layers to the neural network, which enables the use any state-of-the-art neural network verification tool.
+We perform an extensive experimental evaluation over a large suite of 8870 benchmarks, where the largest network has 138M parameters, and show that this outperforms ad-hoc encoding approaches by a significant margin.